Trash Collection & Recycling Procedures

 - Electronics - TV’s computers, monitors, lap tops, and other similar electronics should be brought to the Municipal Garage, 552 Main Street, Leesburg 8 to 10 a.m. or take to the Household Hazardous Waste Day events.

-- Fluorescent Bulbs (not tubes) - Bulbs only may be recycled at The Home Depot or take to the Household Hazardous Waste Day events.
+- Fluorescent Bulbs (not tubes) - Bulbs only may be recycled at the Household Hazardous Waste Day events.

 - Boat Shrink Wrap - The county has removed all shrink wrap receptacles.
 Please take the shrink wrap to the county landfill.

 “Improving our recycling stream has always, and now more than ever continues to be a major objective of the CCIA.
 It is now a top priority.
 The CCIA needs your help to ensure that our recycling composition strictly adheres and supersedes our single stream guidelines.
 This includes the recent change to plastics 1 and 2 only and the “no bags in your bin” campaign.
 Additionally, to begin mitigating this issue, as of next week, all Cardboard Only Community Drop-off cans throughout the county will be removed.
 Anyone using these cans should now bring their cardboard to the Solid Waste Complex (SWC) free of charge.”

 MRT residents have free curbside recycling pick-up.
 Cardboard can be put curbside on any regular recycling day with their other recyclables.
 Do not tie the cardboard.
 Residents can put something on top of the cardboard, or stand it up between other containers to hinder blow-away problems at the curb.

 Please contact Ashlee Leith at 856-785-1120, ext.
 113 for recycling questions not answered!